Carpal Tunnel Syndrome Treatment

 Post-Operative Care

 After surgery, you are encouraged to gradually increase usage of your hands, working back to normal use, while avoiding forceful hand motions or extreme positions of your wrist.
-Soreness or weakness may take from several weeks to as long as a few months to resolve after surgery.
+Soreness or hand numbness may take from several weeks to as long as a few months to resolve after surgery.
 If your symptoms were very severe before surgery, symptoms may take a few months to subside.

 Following carpal tunnel release surgery, your hand will remain in a bandage for a couple of days, and you may need to wear a sling.
 You should keep your hand elevated for 48 hours to help reduce any swelling and stiffness in your fingers.